rizalord/portfolio-cms/README.md

   </tbody>
 </table>

-**If you host it in Heroku the database and media files would be reset after a while, so do not be surprised if your changes is gone.**
+**If you host it in Heroku the database and media files would be reset after a while, so do not be surprised if your changes is gone.*

 Features
 -------
 * Responsive Design
 * Fast Query Data (using only single query)
-* PWA (Under Development)
+* PWA
+* Image Compression

 Motivation
 -------